What can help or hurt a home appraisal

 Your home’s square footage contributes to your home’s appraised value.
 But not only do appraisers look at the number of square feet, they also examine how it’s distributed.

-You may have been in some odd homes in your life and, chances are, some of those odd features negatively impacted an appraisal.
-For instance, homes built in the 1930s and ‘40s often connected multiple bedrooms without a hallway in-between, reducing privacy.
+You may have been in some odd homes in your life and, chances are, some of those odd features can negatively impact an appraisal.
+For instance, homes built in the 1930s and 1940s often connect multiple bedrooms without a hallway in-between, reducing privacy.
 Colonial homes may have strangely placed walls or tiny rooms that seem to serve no purpose to the modern homeowner.
 Quirkiness may not help an appraisal.

 The number of bedrooms and bathrooms will also impact the appraisal.
-A one or two-bedroom home may not be desirable in a suburban neighborhood since many potential buyers consider the suburbs as a place to start a family.
-Too few bedrooms will alienate some buyers.
+Too few bedrooms can alienate some buyers, for example.
+A one or two-bedroom home may not be desirable in a suburban neighborhood where potential buyers are looking for a home to start a family.

-Before making renovations to add a bedroom, however, you should know that according to the International Residential Code (IRC) that appraisers adhere to, anything less than 70 square feet cannot count as a bedroom.
+Before making renovations to add a bedroom, you should know that according to the International Residential Code (IRC) that must be followed by appraisers, anything less than 70 square feet cannot count as a bedroom.

 For bathrooms, an appraisal will compare the number of full and half baths in your home to the neighborhood.
 If all the homes around you have two full baths and you only have one, that will bring down the value of your home appraisal.